 One of the great things of platform-as-a-service environments like Cloud Foundry, Azure, or OpenShift is their ability to automatically scale your applications.
 For instance, you can add more application instances to handle increased traffic and demand.
 However, with application instances spun up and down automatically in your production environment you need to ensure that your dynamically created application instances conform to what has been tested in your pre-production environment.

 With this goal in mind, we’ve recently introduced a major enhancement to the Dynatrace OneAgent update mechanism.
-You can now control the default version of OneAgent that is automatically applied to all new hosts and applications that Dynatrace detects in your environment.
+You can now control the target version of OneAgent that is automatically applied to all new hosts and applications that Dynatrace detects in your environment.

-This enhancement allows you to control the version of OneAgent that is used for monitoring new hosts that are detected in your environment.
-This applies to automatically created Cloud Foundry or Azure application instances that are created to handle load spikes.
-The specified OneAgent version is also applied if you restart any Cloud Foundry or Azure applications.
+This applies automatically to Cloud Foundry or Azure application instances that are created to handle load spikes.
+The specified OneAgent target version is also used if you restart any Cloud Foundry or Azure applications.

 Looking for answers?